chidubemokeke/Subgraph-Masterclass--Beginner/README.md

 - Understand the purpose and benefits of subgraphs in dApps.
 - Learn how to set up your development environment for subgraph development.
 - Define GraphQL entities to model data structures for indexing smart contract events.
-- Implement mappings logic to transform blockchain events to entities in your subgraph.
+- Implement mapping logic to transform blockchain events into entities in your subgraph.
 - Deploy your subgraph using The Graph Studio for querying.

 ## Prerequisites